ThomasQi3141/Bluetooth-Light-Switch/README.md

 ### How does this work?
-➡️ The HC-05 module connects to the Android phone via Bluetooth ➡️ The HC-05 module receives the input, which is then sent to the Arduino UNO ➡️ The servo motors get activated, which turns the light switch on/off
+➡️ The HC-05 module connects to the Android phone via Bluetooth <br />
+➡️ The HC-05 module receives the input, which is then sent to the Arduino UNO <br />
+➡️ The servo motors get activated, which turns the light switch on/off <br />

 ### To Use: